 When considering a remodel that affects multiple spaces within a home, such as a kitchen and bathroom, it is most cost-effective to embark upon a whole home remodel.
 Whether completed all at once or broken up into multiple phases (if you need to remain in the home during construction) working with a design/build remodeling company will provide you with the expertise necessary to achieve the most cohesive design for your home.
 However, just like home additions, whole home remodels can vary drastically in cost due to five key aspects.
 Keep reading to explore the key costs and considerations of a whole home remodel in Snohomish County.

-What is the Cost of a Whole Home Remodel in Everett, Lake Stevens, Marysville, and Mill Creek, WA?
+What is the Cost of a Whole Home Remodel in Everett, Lake Stevens, Marysville, Mill Creek and Snohomish, WA?

 Cost is a tricky one, since there is no one-size-fits all answer.
 However, because most whole home remodels include the kitchen and at least one bathroom, nailing down those costs can help provide a general starting point for what a whole home remodel will cost.
 The reality is these are the rooms in a home where people tend to spend the most time, and also the rooms that provide the most ROI down the road.